 Section 1861(eee) Medicare Cardiac Rehabilitation Coordination

-For Medicare beneficiaries with established cardiovascular disease, Medicare cardiac rehabilitation under Section 1861(eee) provides a complementary benefit.
-Cardiac rehabilitation is a structured exercise and education program for beneficiaries with qualifying CVD diagnoses including:
+Medicare cardiac rehabilitation under Section 1861(eee) is a structured exercise and education program for beneficiaries with qualifying CVD diagnoses including:

 • Acute myocardial infarction within preceding 12 months.